Before & After / By Robyn Roberts / July 21, 2016

 Her vision for cedar fencing turned out to be the defining element of the project.
 The yard would be framed by warm, reddened cedar boards, split into a few distinct areas for lounging and dining, and incorporate a bit of natural asymmetry with lots of clean lines.
-Santiago’s team got to work clearing the yard entirely, pulling up everything until they reached fresh dirt to make way for a clean slate.
+Her Sweeten contractor got to work clearing the yard entirely, pulling up everything until they reached fresh dirt to make way for a clean slate.

-Once the plot was cleared and leveled, Santiago and his crew began installing stained cedar fencing around the full perimeter of the yard, preserving the lone mature tree taking up residence in the far right corner.
-The crew discovered bluestone under the rubbish during demolition and they were able to re-purpose it cost effectively by the back entry; stepping down off the back steps into the garden, the upcycled bluestone blocks create a pathway onto square slabs that lead to the right of the yard into an elevated oasis at the very back, where gravel supports a simple perch.
+Once the plot was cleared and leveled, he began installing stained cedar fencing around the full perimeter of the yard, preserving the lone mature tree taking up residence in the far right corner.
+The crew discovered bluestone under the rubbish during demolition and they were able to re-purpose it cost-effectively by the back entry; stepping down off the back steps into the garden, the upcycled bluestone blocks create a pathway onto square slabs that lead to the right of the yard into an elevated oasis at the very back, where gravel supports a simple perch.